Indicted California state senator ends Secretary of State campaign

 The senate has never suspended a member, said Bernadette McNulty of the Office of the Secretary of the Senate.
 If suspended, Yee would still receive pay, likely until his term ends, but would not perform his legislative duties.

-Other federal and state lawmakers have called for Yee to resign or be suspended from the sate senate.
+Other federal and state lawmakers have called for Yee to resign or be suspended from the state senate.

 "The allegations against Senator Yee are shocking," U.S. Senator Dianne Feinstein, a Democrat from California, said in a statement.
 "It has become clear he has lost the confidence of his colleagues and for the good of his constituents should step down."